-Drug-Resistant TB Treatment Success Rate (TSR)
+DR-TB Treatment Success Rate

 References in the content below refer to the PBMEF Guide.